shuheng-mo/Mogo/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] The first objective.
+- [x] Install MySQL and create databases (tables).
+- [x] DDD model template for each module.

-See the [open issues](https://github.com/acse-sm321/Mogo/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/shuheng-mo/Mogo/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">BACK TO TOP</a>)</p>